- Faculty & Staff

 - BFA Technical Production and Design - these students are not required to audition for anything, but they may if they choose.

-- Tuesday Sept.
-3 - Shops open and training for first year students in the shops commences.
-Rehearsals commence for Cabaret and the Fredonia Dance Ensemble.
+- Monday August 28 - Shops open and training for first year students in the shops commences.
+Rehearsals may commence for the first show, and the Fredonia Dance Ensemble.
 It's on!

 You should also take the time to make yourself as familiar as you can with the College Catalog and the Student Handbook.
 The Student Handbook for the Department of Theatre and Dance contains all the policies you need to adhere to for your work in the department, and is a contract between you and the department specifying your rights, requirements and responsibilities as a student major.
 Remember, the only person responsible for knowing all these policies and procedures is YOU!!!
 You are solely and completely responsible for fulfilling all the requirements for graduation and for staying in compliance with all policies.
 While there are many people here to help you along the way and to get you to understand all these requirements, they are not responsible for your failure to meet or complete these requirements.
-The link above will get you a copy of the Student Handbook in PDF format for 2012-13.
-The handbook is revised every year, and the 2013-14 handbook will be available by the beginning of classes.
+The link above will get you a copy of the Student Handbook in PDF format for 2017-18.
+The handbook is revised every other year.

 The College Catalog is your contract with the university and contains all the various policies and procedures you need to know concerning your academic and student life.
 It also contains all the current graduation and course requirements for each degree program.
 The link takes you to the Theatre and Dance section of the catalog.
 This is the official page for all information on our degree programs.
 You may receive other checklists or see other listings for each degree program, but all of those other lists must be checked against the official page for accuracy.
 To graduate, you must complete all the requirements listed on the official page in the catalog.
 It's important not only to read and understand this section, but many other sections in the catalog.
 Things such as appealing a grade, changing advisers or majors, figuring out your GPA, the drug and alcohol policy, and many other aspects of student life are in this catalog.
 You have responsibilities, but you also have rights.
 It's a good idea to become familiar with both by reading the catalog.